MinmusLin/Atlas.Y_UserInterface/README.md

 ### Background

 Over thousands of years of exploration, humanity has gradually shifted its focus from the macroscopic to the microscopic.
 In biology, the goal has always been to unravel life's mysteries, from organisms to cells and molecules.
 In recent years, rapid technological advancements have given new momentum to this vision.
-Super-resolution microscopy has enabled scientists to surpass traditional microscope limits and observe intricate cellular details.
-Proteomics and bioinformatics tools offer fresh insights into decoding complex protein networks.
+Super-resolution microscopy<sup>[1]</sup> has enabled scientists to surpass traditional microscope limits and observe intricate cellular details.
+Proteomics<sup>[2]</sup> and bioinformatics tools<sup>[3]</sup> offer fresh insights into decoding complex protein networks.
 These advances allow us to explore the subcellular world with remarkable clarity.

 As research deepens, subcellular studies have come to the forefront, with subcellular localization becoming a key focus.
 Cells are highly organized systems where each molecule resides in specific subcellular regions to perform its function.

 If we can precisely control protein trafficking within cells, we unlock the ability to regulate cellular functions.
 This not only helps decode molecular networks but also enables targeted deployment of functional modules to different regions, allowing precise control of cell behavior. we could localize proteins to mitochondria to boost metabolism or direct enzymes to the endoplasmic reticulum for optimized synthesis.
 This control could create "factories" at various cellular sites, supporting parallel processes.
-Mastering this intracellular logistics could have profound implications not only for basic research but also for revolutionary advances in biomanufacturing, drug delivery, and disease treatment.
+Mastering this intracellular logistics could have profound implications not only for basic research but also for revolutionary advances in biomanufacturing, drug delivery, and disease treatment.<sup>[4][5]</sup>

 Targeting proteins to specific subcellular structures is complex, relying on multiple regulatory mechanisms.
-Signal sequences and signal patches act as "postal addresses" recognized by the cell's transport system, guiding proteins through secretion, transport, or membrane fusion to structures like the nucleus, mitochondria, endoplasmic reticulum, or lysosomes.
+Signal sequences and signal patches act as "postal addresses" recognized by the cell's transport system, guiding proteins through secretion, transport, or membrane fusion to structures like the nucleus, mitochondria, endoplasmic reticulum, or lysosomes.<sup>[6]</sup>

 Nevertheless, the design and functional execution of signal sequences and patches are far from straightforward.
 The intracellular environment is highly complex, and various signaling pathways and molecular interactions can interfere with proper protein transport and localization.
 Moreover, different subcellular structures have unique chemical properties and membrane characteristics.
 Ensuring that exogenous proteins remain stable and functional in these diverse environments continues to present significant challenges.